Joshua Chavis is in his third year as an assistant coach with the USC Upstate men's basketball program.

 Chavis also played an instrumental role in leading High Point Christian Academy to three straight North Carolina State semifinal appearances.

 Chavis proved to be one of the most dynamic and versatile guards in school history and finished his career with 848 points to rank sixth all-time during the Division I era.
-He quickly established himself as one of the top three-pointer shooters in the ASUN and stands fifth all-time at Upstate with 200 career treys.
-Chavis turned in three seasons with over 50 three-pointers and sunk 10 triples against Florida Gulf Coast in 2009 for the most in a single game in school history during the Division I era.
+He quickly established himself as one of the top 3-point shooters in the ASUN and stands fifth all-time at Upstate with 200 career treys.
+Chavis turned in three seasons with over 50 three-pointers and sank 10 triples against Florida Gulf Coast in 2009 for the most in a single game in school history during the Division I era.

 Chavis also ranks first in the Division I era in career free throw percentage (.805), third in assists (295), seventh in steals (90), seventh in three-point field goal percentage (.333), ninth in field goals made (262) and ninth in free throws made (124).